Psychiatric & Integrative Mental Health & Lifestyle Medicine Care · Telehealth

 "Most psychiatric care starts with a prescription.
 Here, we start with the deeper work — and reach for medication only when it is truly needed."The Philosophy of Integral Health & Healing

-In December 2025, she earned her Post-Master's Certificate as a Psychiatric Mental Health Nurse Practitioner Across the Lifespan from Regis College in Weston, MA — formalizing years of clinical growth with rigorous advanced psychiatric training.
-During her clinical rotations, she worked across both inpatient and outpatient psychiatric settings, gaining hands-on experience with severe psychiatric illnesses, dual diagnosis populations, and novel therapeutic modalities including ketamine infusion therapy and Spravato (esketamine) — placing her at the forefront of emerging psychiatric treatment.
+In December 2025 she earned her Post-Master's Certificate as a Psychiatric Mental Health Nurse Practitioner, with hands-on experience in ketamine infusion therapy and Spravato — placing her at the forefront of emerging psychiatric treatment.

 Specialized Training